 With nesto, it’s stress-free

 Welcome to our Frequently-Asked Questions (FAQ) section, where we answer the most popular questions designed and crafted by our in-house mortgage experts to help you make informed mortgage financing decisions.

 Is it better to rent or buy in Longueuil, Quebec?

 The decision to rent or buy in Longueuil comes down to personal preference.
 The cost difference between renting vs buying is roughly a few hundred dollars.
 If you can see yourself staying in one area long term, purchasing a home now may make more sense if you have a downpayment ready.
 On the other hand, if you prefer to explore the various neighbourhoods and what they offer before settling down then renting may be a better option.

 Will home prices continue to go down in Longueuil, Quebec?

-Home prices are currently down around 11% in Longueuil during the first quarter of 2023.
-With the recent Bank of Canada interest rate increase and rumours of further increases, home prices may continue to decline in Longueuil.
+Home prices were down by 11% in Longueuil during the first quarter of 2023.
+As the Bank of Canada continued to maintain the policy rate, home prices have continues to decline in Longueuil since.

 Are there any programs or incentives available to help me with the down payment on a home in Longueuil, Quebec?